mcgivrer/fromClassToGame/src/docs/chapters/03-delegate-things.md

     }
 ```

-So the class is in charge of creating and maintaing an internal draw buffer.
-The render() method will first clear this image buffer (with a black color), and will do more thing in the futur chapters.
+So the class is in charge of creating and maintaining an internal draw buffer.
+The render() method will first clear this image buffer (with a black color), and will do more thing in the future chapters.